Assistance programs Lake County Ohio

-Find information below on charities, non-profits, and other agencies such as the Lake County Department of Job and Family Services that provide help for energy bills, social services, rent, and other assistance.
+Find information below on charities, churches, and other agencies such as the Lake County Department of Job and Family Services that provide help for energy bills, social services, rent, and other assistance.
 There are also free groceries from food pantries as well as charities that give out back to school supplies or clothes (for students and adults).
-The agencies do have limited funding, but they are also a great resource to learn about both Ohio and federal government programs.
+The agencies do have limited funding, but they are also a great resource to learn about both Ohio and federal government assistance programs for immediate help.

 Catholic Charities Community Services of Lake County is one of the leading non-profit agencies in the area.
 The agency offers a variety of services and assistance programs, and they have always been focused on meeting both the social and emotional needs of the Painesville and Lake County region.
 The agency continues to provide assistance today by offering emergency services and outreach programs.

 One of the primary programs that Catholic Charities offers is known as Food Force of Lake County.
 This was created to assist individuals and families with paying for rent, providing mortgage assistance and qualified individuals can even access a food pantry (Food Force) if the family is in need of emergency resources.
 They also help the struggling by given out referrals, vouchers for items such as medications, operate a thrift store and given other support.
 Dial (440) 946-7264 to learn more, or click here Lake County OH Catholic Charities assistance programs.

 Over time the network has aided families and individuals that have been facing a hardship, and that were having difficulty paying for their their mortgage and or rent, food costs, financial assistance for heating and utility bills, travel expenses, and general necessities that people may need.
 Email them at [email protected].
 Click here to learn more on Ohio mortgage programs.